PaackEng/paack-ui/README.md

 The usage of this library is mostly internal, but we are open to suggestions and feedback.

+## Limitations

+- You can neither adjust the existing color palette nor create a new one.
+The only way to do that is to fork the entire library.

 ## Example

 Here's an example of this package in action: